-Tell us a bit about yourself and your family?
+Tell us a bit about yourself and your family

-What is your role in HSR?
+What is your Ministry now?

-What do you hope for with HSR?
+What do you hope for the HSR?

 What are your dreams for the future?